PhilomathJ/philomathj.github.io/index.md

-# My Markdown
+# My Webpage

-# This is a test of the Markdown Processor
+-  This is an unordered list

--  This is the first thing
+-  This is the first thing (_it's really the second thing_)
 -  This is the second thing
+-  This is a cat :cat:
+-  This is the fourth thing
+-  I am an Octocat :octocat:

 1. This is an ordered list
 2. This is still an ordered list